How to Find Strong Buy Basic Materials Stocks Using the Zacks Rank

 Moreover, stocks with a new #1 (Strong Buy) ranking have some of the biggest profit potential, while those that fell to a #4 (Sell) or #5 (Strong Sell) have some of the worst.

-Let's take a look at International Paper (IP), which was added to the Zacks Rank #1 list on May 11, 2021.
+Let's take a look at United States Steel (X), which was added to the Zacks Rank #1 list on May 12, 2021.

-Incorporated in 1941, Headquartered in Memphis, TN, International Paper Company is a global producer of renewable fiber-based packaging, pulp and paper products with manufacturing operations in North America, Europe, Latin America, Russia, Asia, and North Africa.
-The company employs approximately 50,000 people and is strategically located in more than 150 countries serving customers worldwide.
+Pittsburgh, PA-based United States Steel Corp. is a leading steel manufacturer in the United States and the fifth largest in the world.
+It produces and sells steel mill products – including flat-rolled and tubular products – in North America and Europe.
+U.S. Steel has an annual raw steel production capacity of 22 million net tons.
+The company has been removed from the S&P 500 effective July 1, 2014.

-Six analysts revised their earnings estimate upwards in the last 60 days for fiscal 2021.
-The Zacks Consensus Estimate has increased $0.80 to $4.68 per share.
-IP boasts an average earnings surprise of 42.2%.
+Three analysts revised their earnings estimate upwards in the last 60 days for fiscal 2021.
+The Zacks Consensus Estimate has increased $3.28 to $6.85 per share.
+X boasts an average earnings surprise of 24%.

-Analysts are expecting earnings to grow 67.1% for the current fiscal year, with revenue forecasted to rise 8.7%.
+Earnings are expected to grow 246.7% for the current fiscal year, while revenue is projected to increase 71.2%.

-Even more impressive, IP has gained in value over the past four weeks, up 13.4% compared to the S&P 500's gain of 0.7%.
+X has been moving higher over the past four weeks as well, up 15.2% compared to the S&P 500's loss of 1.5%.

 Bottom Line

-With a #1 (Strong Buy) ranking, positive trend in earnings estimate revisions, and strong market momentum, International Paper should be on investors' shortlist.
+With a #1 (Strong Buy) ranking, positive trend in earnings estimate revisions, and strong market momentum, United States Steel should be on investors' shortlist.

 If you want even more information on the Zacks Ranks, or one of our many other investing strategies, check out the Zacks Education home page.